icerpc/icerpc-docs/pages/icerpc/dependency-injection/invocation-pipeline-with-di.md

 ## Installing an interceptor in an IInvokerBuilder

-All the interceptors bundled with IceRPC can be used with or without DI, and use [features] for communications within an invocation.
+All the interceptors provided by IceRPC can be used with or without DI, and use [features] for communications within an invocation.
 For instance, the retry interceptor communicates with a connection cache using an [IServerAddressFeature][server-address-feature] to coordinate retries over replicated servers.